schell/varying/README.md

     -- Loop forever
     tweenx

--- A quadratic tween back and forth from 0 to 50 over 1 seconds that never -- ends. tweeny :: (Applicative m, Monad m) => TweenT Float Float m Float tweeny = do
+-- An exponential tween back and forth from 0 to 50 over 1 seconds that never -- ends. tweeny :: (Applicative m, Monad m) => TweenT Float Float m Float tweeny = do